linkerd/website/linkerd.io/content/blog/service-mesh-2022-recap-ebpf-gateway-api.md

 Next year promises to be another banner year for Linkerd.
-We've got some incredibly exciting things planned, ranging from the upcoming 2.13 release with header-based routing and circuit breaking, to a few other killer ideas we're keeping under wraps for now.
+We've got some incredibly exciting things planned, ranging from the upcoming 2.13 release with header-based routing and circuit breaking to a few other killer ideas we're keeping under wraps for now.
+As always, we'll stay laser-focused on keeping Linkerd simple, light, and secure.

 Want to get involved with the CNCF's first and only graduation-tier service mesh?
-It's a great time to get involved.
-Join us!
+It's a great time to join the project.

 ## Linkerd is for everyone